Trump Wins GOP Primary in N.J.; Biden Wins Dem Race There and in D.C.

-President Joe Biden won Democratic primaries Tuesday in New Jersey and Washington, D.C., among some of the last contests on the 2024 primary calendar.
+President Joe Biden won Democrat primaries Tuesday in New Jersey and Washington, D.C., among some of the last contests on the 2024 primary calendar.

 Biden's wins came as a handful of states were holding presidential primary contests for both parties, marking the first time Donald Trump's name appeared on the ballot since his historic conviction on felony crimes.